helm/helm/docs/charts_hooks.md

 1. User runs `helm install foo`
 2. Chart is loaded into Tiller
 3. After some verification, Tiller renders the `foo` templates
-4. Tiller executes the `pre-install` hook (loading hook resources into Kubernetes)
+4. Tiller prepares to execute the `pre-install` hooks (loading hook resources into Kubernetes)
+5. Tiller sorts hooks by weight (assigning a weight of 0 by default) and by name for those hooks with the same weight in ascending order.
+6. Tiller then loads the hook with the lowest weight first (negative to positive)
-5. Tiller waits until the hook is "Ready"
+7. Tiller waits until the hook is "Ready"
-6. Tiller loads the resulting resources into Kubernetes.
+8. Tiller loads the resulting resources into Kubernetes.
 Note that if the `--wait` flag is set, Tiller will wait until all resources are in a ready state and will not run the `post-install` hook until they are ready.
-7. Tiller executes the `post-install` hook (loading hook resources)
+9. Tiller executes the `post-install` hook (loading hook resources)
-8. Tiller waits until the hook is "Ready"
+10. Tiller waits until the hook is "Ready"
-9. Tiller returns the release name (and other data) to the client
+11. Tiller returns the release name (and other data) to the client
-10. The client exits
+12. The client exits

 What does it mean to wait until a hook is ready?
 This depends on the resource declared in the hook.
 If the resources is a `Job` kind, Tiller